 - Speech-language therapy.
 Speech-language therapy can help improve a child's life by teaching nonverbal ways of communicating and helping with social interaction.

 - Support services.
-Academic, social and job-training services may help with integration into school, work and social activities.
+Early intervention programs and school, social and job-training services may help with integration into school, work and social activities.
 Special adaptations may make participation possible.

 A few examples of complementary therapies that have been tried in children with Rett syndrome include: